-So, to help you navigate the choppy waters of the gluten-free world, we’ve collected some “Eat This”-approved gluten-free snacks (along with their “Not That!” counterpart).
+So, to help you navigate the choppy waters of the gluten-free world, we’ve collected some “Eat This”-approved gluten-free snacks (along with their “Not That!” counterparts).
 Our top picks are free of scary additives and chemicals, low in sugar, and high in protein and fiber—two macronutrients that will make it much easier to keep your mind off your rumbling stomach.

 Pure Organic Ancient Grains Vanilla Almond Bar